-Nonasymptotic analysis of \emph{unbounded} functionals of Markov chains is scarce.
-In particular tail inequalities for \emph{unbounded} target function $f$ that can be applied to \emph{geometrically} ergodic Markov chains have been established by Bertail and Cl\'emen\c con in \cite{bertail2009sharp} by regenerative approach and using truncation arguments.
-However they involve non-explicit constants and can not be directly applied to confidence estimation.
+Nonasymptotic analysis of \textit{unbounded} functionals of Markov chains is scarce.
+In particular, tail inequalities for \textit{unbounded} target function $f$ that can be applied to \textit{geometrically} ergodic Markov chains have been established by Bertail and Cl\'emen\c con in \cite{bertail2009sharp} by regenerative approach and using truncation arguments.
+However, they involve nonexplicit constants and can not be directly applied to confidence estimation.
 Nonasymptotic and explicit MSE bounds for geometrically ergodic MCMC samplers have been obtained in \cite{eps_alpha} under a geometric drift condition by exploiting computable convergence rates.
 Our present paper improves these results in a fundamental way.
-Firstly, the generic Theorem~\ref{th:BasicMSE} allows to extend the approach to different classes of Markov chains, e.g. polynomially ergodic in Section~\ref{Sec:Poly}.
+Firstly, the generic Theorem~\ref{th:BasicMSE} allows to extend the approach to different classes of Markov chains, for example, polynomially ergodic in Section~\ref{Sec:Poly}.
 Secondly, rather then resting on computable convergence rates, the present approach relies on upper-bounding the CLT asymptotic variance which, somewhat surprisingly, appears to be more accurate and consequently the MSE bound is much sharper, as demonstrated by numerical examples in Section \ref{Sec:Ex}.

 Recent work \cite{joulin2010curvature} address error estimates for MCMC algorithms under positive curvature condition.
-The positive curvature implies geometric ergodicity in the Wasserstein distance and bivariate drift conditions (c.f. \cite{roberts2001small}).
-Their approach appears to be applicable in different settings to ours and also rests on different notions, e.g. employs the coarse diffusion constant instead of the exact asymptotic variance.
+The positive curvature implies geometric ergodicity in the Wasserstein distance and bivariate drift conditions (cf. \cite{roberts2001small}).
+Their approach appears to be applicable in different settings to ours and also rests on different notions, for example, employs the coarse diffusion constant instead of the exact asymptotic variance.
 Moreover, the target function $f$ is assumed to be Lipschitz which is problematic in Bayesian inference.
-Therefore our results and \cite{joulin2010curvature} appear to be complementary.
+Therefore, our results and \cite {joulin2010curvature} appear to be complementary.